auth0/docs/articles/quickstart/webapp/java/_includes/_login.md

 ## Create the AuthenticationController

 To enable users to authenticate, create an instance of the `AuthenticationController` provided by the `auth0-java-mvc-commons` SDK using the `domain`, `clientId`, and `clientSecret`.
 The sample shows how to configure the component for use with tokens signed using the RS256 asymmetric signing algorithm, by specifying a `JwkProvider` to fetch the public key used to verify the token's signature.
-See the <a href="https://github.com/auth0/jwks-rsa-java" target="_blank">jwks-rsa-java repository</a> to learn about additional configuration options.
+See the <a href="https://github.com/auth0/jwks-rsa-java" target="_blank" rel="noreferrer">jwks-rsa-java repository</a> to learn about additional configuration options.
 If you are using HS256, there is no need to configure the `JwkProvider`.

 :::note
 The `AuthenticationController` does not store any context, and is inteded to be reused.
 Unneccessary creation may result in additonal resources being created which could impact performance.